barrycug/ceramic/README.md

 A valid feature object may omit the "geometry" object and may include other members.
 A valid data tile object may include other members.

 Geometry objects are similar to GeoJSON geometry objects, but use a local coordinate system similar to HTML Canvas.
 The origin is at the top-left, with x values extending to the right and y values extending to the bottom.
 The scale member of the data tile object defines the tile's scale: coordinate values are given relative to this value.

-Also, vertices in polygons must be ordered using the right-hand-rule.
+Vertices in polygon geometry objects must be ordered using the [right-hand rule][http://postgis.org/docs/ST_ForceRHR.html].

 Features' geometries may be clipped to the bounds of the tile.
 If a feature has more than one part intersecting with the tile, the "multi" version of its geometry should be used to avoid repeating the feature's tags.